 In Liberia, it goes one step further: the actual American dollar is one of the two forms of legal tender.
 For example, my ATM in Monrovia spit out my money in US dollars.
 I was able to use it throughout Monrovia, though it wasn’t widely accepted in the countryside.
 Also, the value of Liberian currency is tied to the value of the American dollar somehow.
 I find that fascinating, and yet meaningless because I never took an econ class in my life and have no idea of the implications.

-2. Its origin as a colony for former American slaves is fascinating in itself, but the way in which that origin has impacted its history up until the present day, is also intriguing.
+2. Its origin as a colony for African Americans who were formerly enslaved in the United States is fascinating in itself, but the way in which that origin has impacted its history up until the present day, is also intriguing.
 (For example, ethnic tensions rooted in colonization at least partially influenced the Liberian Civil War that wracked the country for fourteen years from 1989 – 2003.)

 I’m going to link to Wikipedia here and let you do further digging if you so choose.